Creamy Tortellini Soup

 - Cook your turkey meat for a few minutes until it is cooked through and remove it from the heat.
 Remove any access liquid from the pan.
 Add the butter, garlic, and flour stirring until it slightly binds then add in the onions.

-- Cook your onions until translucent then add the tomato paste and fire roasted crushed tomatoes stirring until well combined.
+- Cook your onions until translucent then add the tomato paste and fire roasted crushed tomatoes (paid link) stirring until well combined.

 - Add the fresh spinach, seasonings, chicken stock, and heavy whipping cream, and bring the pot to a boil.

 - Place the tortellini pasta and cooked turkey into the pot and cover.
 Cook at medium heat for 15 minutes or until the pasta is tender.